-The Center for Victim Advocacy and the Title IX Coordinator have created a one-page, two-sided flyer to provide victims of sexual assault, dating violence, domestic violence, and stalking (the "VAWA Flyer") with written information about the following:
+The USF Title IX Coordinator created a one-page, two-sided flyer to provide victims of sexual assault, dating violence, domestic violence, and stalking (the "VAWA Flyer") with written information about the following:

-- 1. The importance of preserving evidence that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - 2.
-How and to who the alleged offense can be reported. - Options about the involvement of law enforcement and campus authorities, including the victims' options to a) Notify law enforcement authorities, including on- campus and local police:

-b) Be assisted by campus authorities in notifying law enforcement authorities, if the victim chooses; or c) Decline to notify law enforcement authorities.
+- The importance of preserving evidence that may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - 2.
+The confidential resources available on campus and in the community including, but not limited to: - a.
+On campus - The Center for Victim Advocacy and Violence Prevention - ii.
+Counseling services - iii.
+Student Health Services - iv.
+The Wellness Center - b.
+Community - i.
+The Crisis Center of Tampa Bay - ii.
+The Spring of Tampa Bay. - iii.
+Suncoast Center Inc. - iv.
+Community Action Stops Abuse (CASA) - v.
+Safe Place & Rape Crisis Center (SPARCC) - vi.
+HOPE of Manatee - 3.
+How and to who the alleged offense can be reported. - 4.
+Options about the involvement of law enforcement and campus authorities, including the victims' options to - a.
+Notify law enforcement authorities, including on- campus and local police. - Be assisted by campus authorities in notifying law en forcement authorities, if the victim chooses; or - c.
+Decline to notify law enforcement authorities; or - d.
+Decline to notify University Title IX officials - The rights of victims and our institution's responsibility for orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court or by the institution. - Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within the USF System and in the community.

-- 4. The rights of victims and our institution's responsibility for orders of protection, no-contact orders, restraining orders, or similar lawful orders issued by a criminal, civil, or tribal court or by the institution. - 5.
-Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, and other services available for victims, both within USF and in the community. - Options for, and available assistance in, changing academic, living, transportation, and work situations ("protective measures"). - 7.
+- Options for, and available assistance in, changing academic, living, transportation, and work situations ("supportive measures"). - 8.
 Students' or employees' rights and options in the event of these crimes.